Sahgeek18/Violence_Detection/README.md

 By leveraging advanced techniques such as aria2 for data access and the CNN-BiLSTM architecture for modeling, this project demonstrates strong technical proficiency and achievement in developing robust surveillance solutions.
 The achieved 97% accuracy in violence detection underscores the effectiveness of the proposed approach in enhancing security and safety through automated surveillance systems.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, or distribute it as per the terms of the license.